BTC-Direct/flutter-sdk/example/README.md

 # BTC Direct

 ## IMPORTANT
-myAddressesList: A list containing information about the sender's wallet address.
+* `myAddressesList`: A list containing information about the sender's wallet address.
 * `address`: The sender's wallet address.
 * `currency`: The currency in which the transaction will be made.
 * `id`: An identifier for the wallet address.